 Research

-We develop experimental and computational approaches to achieve a predictive understanding of metabolism — how it is controlled, why it is organized the way it is, and how it breaks down in aging and disease.
+We develop experimental and computational approaches to understand cell and organismal metabolism.
+Our lab asks how metabolism is controlled, why it is organized the way it is, and how it breaks down in aging and disease.

 Selected publications related to this research direction: